-- In the case of mobility without N26, the PGW-C+SMF shall reject a PDN connectivity request in EPS with handover indication in case the User Plane Security Enforcement is set to Required.
+- In the case of mobility without N26, the PGW-C+SMF shall reject a PDN connectivity request in EPS with handover indication in case the UP integrity protection of the User Plane Security Enforcement is set to Required.

 NOTE 4: As described in clause 5.17.2.3.3, the UE does not know before trying to move a given PDU Session to EPC, whether that PDU session can be transferred to EPC.

-- In the case of mobility with N26 to EPS, the source NG-RAN ensures that a PDU Session with User Plane Security Enforcement set to Required is not handed-over to EPS.
+- In the case of mobility with N26 to EPS, the source NG-RAN ensures that a PDU Session with UP integrity protection of the User Plane Security Enforcement information set to Required is not handed over to EPS.

+PDU Sessions with UP confidentiality protection of the User Plane Security Enforcement information set to Required are allowed to be handed over to EPS.

+NOTE 5: EPS applies confidentiality protection based on local policy.

 ***** End of the change *****